codingdojo-org/codingdojo.org/content/kata/Wallet.md

 date: 2018-03-30
 ---

-Given a Wallet they contain Stocks like Euros, bitcoins and Dollars, build a function they compute the value of wallet in an other currency.
+Given a Wallet containing Stocks, build a function that compute the value of wallet in an other currency.

+# General

+The Stocks have a quantity (typed float) and a StockType.
+The StockType can be for example petroleum, Euros, bitcoins and Dollars.

+The portfolio is valued using an Amount which has two attributes: a value (typed float) and a Currency.

+The portfolio is valued using a RateProvider who provides the price of a single unit of a stock in a currency.

+The Currency has an IsoCode (EUR, XBT,...), a Symbol (€, ฿,...) and a precision (2, 9,...).

 # Object

     Value value = Wallet(Stock(5, PETROLEUM)).value(EUR, rateProvider)

-Where `PETROLEUM` is a `StockType`, which could be flour or dollars.

 With `rateProvider` an implementation of this interface :

     rateProvider.rate(FromCurrency, ToCurrency) -> Amount

-An `Amount` has two attributes: a value (float typed) and a `Currency`.
+and `PETROLEUM` is a `StockType` and `EUR` is a Currency.

 # Functional

     Value value = compute_value(Wallet(Stock(5, PETROLEUM), EUR, rateProvider))

-Where `PETROLEUM` is a `StockType`, which could be flour or dollars.

 Where `rateProvider` is a function with this signature :

     rateProvider(FromCurrency, ToCurrency) -> Amount

-An `Amount` has two attributes: a value (float typed) and a `Currency`.
+and `PETROLEUM` is a `StockType` and `EUR` is a Currency.

 # Suggested rates sources